samnsi/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls -la ... /boot For all directories in current directories and boot file iamafile is for random check ln -s for simple link
+ls -la ... /boot For all directories in current directories and boot file iamafile is for random check ln -s for simple link cp -u *.html .. for copying in html